** See the World War I time line of events in Kent.

 many of each title you would like to order.
 We will then let you know costs, including postage and arrange payment details with you.

 HVHG raise funds for Kent Air Ambulance through sale of Higham in Old Photograph books.
-The total amount handed over to date is £1,548.75.
+The total amount handed over to date is in excess of £1,548.75.

 Photograph of History Group representatives presenting a cheque for £476.25 to KAA Trust, October 2009.